 The Microsoft Access development environment comes with a good set of intrinsic form controls such as ListBox and ComboBox, but you will not find a grid control among them.
-The MS Access grid control (DataGrid) used to browse MS Access database tables and query results can be inserted as a grid control into forms using subforms (see the link Microsoft DataGrid Control - interactive grid on a form).
-But this data grid which is always data-bound cannot give you great flexibility, especially if you need a user-friendly unbound grid in your interface.
+The MS Access grid control (DataGrid) used to browse MS Access tables and query results can be inserted as a grid control into forms using subforms (visit the link Microsoft DataGrid Control - interactive grid on a form to find out more).
+But this MS Access DataGrid is always data-bound and cannot give you great flexibility, especially if you need a user-friendly unbound grid in your interface.

 We have the only choice if we need a versatile grid control on MS Access forms - we should use a 3rd-party grid control like our iGrid ActiveX grid control.
 Before we briefly highlight its main benefits compared to the built-in MS Access grid in this article below, just look what you can do if you use it as an MS Access grid control:

 Main features of 10Tec ActiveX grid on MS Access forms